BallAerospace/COSMOS/_posts/2017-05-08-packet_processors.markdown

 ![Packet Viewer](/img/2017_05_08_packet_viewer2.png)

 Creating a custom processor definitely requires you to dive into the COSMOS API and play with the underlying Ruby code.
 Hopefully the existing processor code and this blog post helps you to derive whatever telemetry points you need.

-Happy processing and if you need additional support please contact us at <cosmos@ball.com>.
+If you have a question which would benefit the community or find a possible bug please use our [Github Issues](https://github.com/BallAerospace/COSMOS/issues).
+If you would like more information about a COSMOS training or support contract please contact us at <cosmos@ball.com>.